hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 * `access_tier` - (Optional) Defines the access tier for `BlobStorage`, `FileStorage` and `StorageV2` accounts.
 Valid options are `Hot` and `Cool`, defaults to `Hot`.

+* `edge_zone` - (Optional) Specifies the Edge Zone within the Azure Region where this Storage Account should exist.
+Changing this forces a new Storage Account to be created.

 * `enable_https_traffic_only` - (Optional) Boolean flag which forces HTTPS if enabled, see [here](https://docs.microsoft.com/en-us/azure/storage/storage-require-secure-transfer/)
     for more information.
 Defaults to `true`.